General Uploads

 JPEG, PNG, WebP, AVIF, HEIC.
 All processing stays in your browser.

 Default target is 2MB.
 If the platform states a specific limit, change the target above to match it with a small margin below the stated maximum.
+The format toggle defaults to JPEG, switch it to WebP if the platform supports it for a smaller file.

 Where upload size limits commonly appear